PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P16_HowManyVirtualThreadStarted/README.md

-# Introducing virtual threads:
+# How many virtual threads can be started?
-Explain and exemplify the main concepts of virtual threads.
+Provide an application for starting as many (blank) virtual threads as possible.